bjsswanson/MicroMachines/README.md

 | Obstacle | An obstacle is an object which can collide with the front of the car, currently bouncing back on collision |
 | Surface | An obstacle a car can drive across (e.g. the ground or a table) |
 | Ramp | An object that sets the cars velocity to a predefined value (Jumps). |
+| Waypoint | An object that contains information about the cars' progress.
+It has a plane which must be intersected to activate.
+A waypoint can reset the cars to a defined postion.

 Each Game Object has an update method to be run in the animation cycle on each frame.